jelsonjay/typescript/README.md

-# TypeScript the alternative to javascript superset
+# TypeScript the alternative to javaScript superset

-learn TypeScipt, all valid javascript
+learn TypeScipt, all valid Javascript

 code is also TypeScript code